GenRx Terbinafine Tablets

 The above are serious side effects that need medical attention.
 Serious side effects are rare.

-Do not store terbinafine or any other medicine in the bathroom or near a sink.
+Keep your medicine in a cool dry place where the temperature will stay below 25°C. Do not store your medicine or any other medicine, in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.

 GenRx Terbinafine is available in packs of 42 tablets.